Calibrations and Energy-Minimizing Mappings of Rank-1 Symmetric Spaces

 For each $\tau \in Z_{l}$ and each $V \in \mathcal{C}_{2}(\tau)$, $V$ is tangent to a totally geodesic submanifold of $\mathbb{H}P^{N}$ which is isometric to $\C P^{2}$ with its canonical metric, cf. \cite[Ch.
 5]{Be1}.
-In the following, we describe these totally geodesic subspaces and collect several of their properties which we will use in the proof of Theorem \ref{hpn_thm}:
+In the following lemma, we will describe a construction of these totally geodesic submanifolds and establish some of their properties which we will use in the proof of Theorem \ref{hpn_thm}: